< Go to Stroller & Car Seat Combos

 Weight and Folded Size

 Where the SnugRider makes up some ground in our tests is for weight and folded size.
-Given that new moms are often limited on how much weight they are allowed to lift, we feel the weight and size of a combination product is worth a lot and that is what makes the frame strollers so good at what they were designed to do.
+Given that new moms are often limited on how much weight they are allowed to lift, we feel the weight and size of a combination product are worth a lot and that is what makes the frame strollers so good at what they were designed to do.
 The Graco earned a 9 of 10 in this category, tying with all the frame strollers we looked at.
 These options are designed to be lightweight and easy to carry.
-The heaviest in the group is the BOB Revolution that weighs over 26 pounds.
-The UPPAbaby Cruz Combo earned top honors for lightest standard size stroller with a weight of 14.3 pounds, which is only a pound over the Graco's 13.3.
+The Doona is about 16.5 lbs and includes the weight of the stroller in its weight and size.
+The features and functionality of the Doona are similar to a frame stroller, but the car seat is permanently part of the stroller.

 The SnugRide measures about 6,473 cubic inches when folded.
 Only the Britax B-Agile 3 Combo is smaller at 6,414 cubic inches, but you did a few more perks given it is a full-size stroller, not a bare bones frame product.
 The largest in the group is once again the Revolution at over 15,000 cubic inches.
 And while the Cruz is lighter, it is about 2,000 cubic inches bigger than the Graco.